-SYDNEY (Reuters) - Australia's largest listed bulk grain handler GrainCorp Ltd (GNC.AX) said on Monday it received an unsolicited A$2.38 billion (£1.3 billion) takeover approach from a little-known asset manager, catapulting its shares nearly a third higher.
+SYDNEY (Reuters) - Australia's largest listed bulk grain handler GrainCorp Ltd (GNC.AX) said on Monday it has received a A$2.38 billion (£1.3 billion) takeover proposal from a little-known company called Long-Term Asset Partners Pty (LTAP).

-GrainCorp said it would consider the proposal but needed to know more about the financial backers of LTAP and its plans for the target.
-LTAP didn't disclose details of its financial resources.
+GrainCorp said it would consider the proposal but needed to know more information about the financial backers of LTAP and its plans for the Australian bulk grain handler.

 The company also noted the "complex financing structure" of the deal involving A$3.2 billion in acquisition facilities from Goldman Sachs (GS.N) and A$400 million from Westbourne Capital.

-The approach comes as a drought wilts crops across Australia's east coast, limiting GrainCorp's ability to earn revenue from international grain trading.
+The buyout approach comes as a drought wilts crops across Australia's east coast, limiting Graincorp's ability to earn revenue from international grain trading.

-"The timing of the offer is opportunistic," said Belinda Moore, an equity analyst at RBS Morgans.
+"The timing of the offer is opportunistic," said Belinda Moore, equity analyst, RBS Morgans.

 "With the next opportunity for GrainCorp to possibly benefit from materially improved conditions not until 2021, shareholders will likely see this offer as attractive."